Francois284Modz/BoxTool/README.md

 ```

 ###Download Link & Installation.
-* CurrentVersion: N/a
-* OlderVersion : N/a
+* LastVersion: N/a
-* You can Tap [HERE](404)to download this Plugins!
+* You can Tap [HERE](404) to download this Plugins!
 - Drop the correct WorldEditor version into the MCPEServerApp's `plugins/` folder.
-- Restart the server.
-The plugin will be loaded :D!
+- Restart the server,and then theplugin will be loaded :D!or have crash/issuse pls tap [Here](https://github.com/YoungRichNigger9/BoxTool/issues) for rebord the issuses.